High-performance, high-flexibility recovery tool for the fast resolution of problems with critical applications.

-M4Explorer's ScratchPad with ActiveLinks helps overcome these problems.
+A browser-based ScratchPad with ActiveLinks helps overcome these problems.
 This is ideal for putting together a detailed problem investigation.
 Each user has one ScratchPad per dump and can:

 - copy and paste sections of a dump into the ScratchPad for later use, or to share their research with colleagues.

 - email a link to the dump, which includes access to their ScratchPad, to colleagues in order to share resources.

 - import information from other ScratchPads into their own.